 Financial Aid Office - please complete the budget/COA and financial aid information, sign & date on page 2, and send back to Scholar.

 The Cooke Scholarship is a last dollar scholarship.
-We lock to maximize the scholarship by replacing work study, job earnings expected family contribution, and/or any loans that are eligible for the Cooke Foundation to replace.
+We look to maximize the scholarship by replacing work study, job earnings, student aid

-Please contact finances@jkcf.org with any questions or clarifications
+Please contact finances@jkcf.org with any questions or clarifications.